rodmcnew/tabular-sarsa-js/README.md

 function tick() {
     /*
-     * Tell the agent about the current environment state and  have
+     * Tell the agent about the current environment state and
-     * it choose an action to take
+     * have it choose an action to take.
      */
     var action = agent.decide(
         lastReward,